Metal Material Costs Reference

 Thickness Selection

-Thicker isn't always better.
+Thicker is not always better.
 A 3mm part is 50% heavier (and more expensive) than 2mm.
 Use structural analysis to determine minimum required thickness.
 Common mistake: specifying 6mm when 3mm with proper design (ribs, bends) would suffice.

 Material Availability